 The way each writer brings their own unique perspectives, tone, approach to sentence structure, and perception of the human condition will dictate the direction that this little story will take.

 To develop your own writer’s voice, try using writing prompts and story archetypes to exercise your writing muscles.
 The more specific the exercises, the more you’ll be able to see how much of what comes out is completely, unapologetically you.

 Bonus: the 1 thing not to do to develop your writer’s voice

-In other lessons on developing your writer’s voice, you might come across this singularly important “rule” (like all “rules” of writing, be wary of following it if you don’t quite understand why you’re following it in the first place): whatever you do, keep it consistent.
+In some lessons on developing your writer’s voice, you might come across this singularly important “rule” (like all “rules” of writing, be wary of following it if you don’t quite understand why you’re following it in the first place): whatever you do, keep it consistent.

 The second reason is that your writer’s voice is constantly evolving.
 Growth is never a bad thing in any aspect of our lives, and certainly not in our literary voices.
-The more we read, write, and learn about the world, the more our writer’s voices will evolve and refine.
+The more we read, write, and learn about the world, the more our writing will evolve and refine.
 Trying to keep it “consistent” is to limit all the possibilities of what it can become.